daed5/serpmaster/Google News API/README.md

 # How Does It Work?

 **Here's how to send a request to our News API:**
 <br> 1.
-Include these mandatory parameters: "scraper", "tbm", and "q" for the desired search phrase.
+Include these mandatory parameters: `scraper=google_search`, `tbm=nws`, and `q=any keyword` for a desired search term.
 <br> 2.
 Enter additional parameters if needed: e.g., location or browser.
 [Here](https://docs.serpmaster.com/docs/parameter-values) you can see parameter values further explained.
 <br> 3.
 Receive ready-to-use keyword suggestions data.

 # Features